-If there is any problem with the implementation of the operations and projects and the budget execution, the Board thoroughly investigates the causes and considers measures for improvement and if needed, abolishment of the program.
+If there is any problem with the implementation of the operations and projects and the budget execution, the Board thoroughly investigates the causes and considers measures for improvement and if needed, abolishment of the program

-In addition, to contribute to the improvement of the transparency and accountability of public administration and finance as well as the better project implementation, the Board analyzes and evaluates public finances such as the final accounts of the expenditures and revenues of the State, and more closely audits the financial status of the special accounts and the independent administrative agencies.
+In addition, to contribute to the improvement of the transparency and accountability of public administration and finance as well as the better project implementation, the Board analyzes and evaluates public finances of the State and the government's efforts toward fiscal consolidation, and more closely audits the financial status of the special accounts and the independent administrative agencies.
 In the above cases, the Board pays attention to utilize information on public accounting such as financial documents of special accounts prepared with reference to practices of corporate accounting.